shelhamer/vim-open/README.md

 The mapping `<leader>g` will open the resource at the cursor whether it is a file, url, or email.

-Filepaths are designated by enclosing them in square brackets [].
-This is the convention in markdown.
+Filepaths are designated by enclosing them in double square brackets, such as [[README.md]].
+The brackets are optional for unix-style paths without spaces.

 ## TODO

 - doesn't support filepaths including square brackets
-- pick a better filepath delimiter for typing and detection?
 - add support for other OS (someday/maybe)